DoctorWkt/acwj/02_Parser/Readme.md

 else is going to do the *semantic analysis* of the input, i.e. to understand and perform the meaning of this input.

+> Later on, you will see that this isn't actually true.
+It often makes sense to intertwine the syntax analysis and semantic analysis.

 ## Abstract Syntax Trees

 To do the semantic analysis, we need code that either interprets